Eutharic: Early life

-At the court of Theoderic
+At the court of Theodoric

 In AD 515 Eutharic answered a summons by Theodoric the Great and moved to the Ostrogothic court at Ravenna.
 Here he was given Amalasuintha in marriage.
-It was Theoderic's intention that this union would create a long-lasting dynastic connection between the previously sundered Ostrogoths and Visigoths.
-Theoderic also named Eutharic his presumptive heir.
+It was Theodoric's intention that this union would create a long-lasting dynastic connection between the previously sundered Ostrogoths and Visigoths.
+Theodoric also named Eutharic his presumptive heir.

-Whilst in Italy, Eutharic played an important political role within Theoderic's kingdom.
+Whilst in Italy, Eutharic played an important political role within Theodoric's kingdom.
 With a court background he had the ability to serve in government and he was respected by the Romans, who admired his liberality and magnificence.
 Catholic writers of the time, however, indicate that, whilst his father-in-law was renowned for policies of toleration, Eutharic acted more like a "bigoted Arian".